NHSDigital/ra-sandbox/input/pagecontent/consent-to-share-information.md

 ### System Interactions

 If consent is given either by the patient or the patient advocate, then this should be recorded.
 A record of who obtained the consent must also be embedded in the Consent resource.
-This will done using a provenance resource.
+This will done using a contained provenance resource.

 If consent has not been previously given, then this means the Consent resource must be created.
-If consent is removed, then the Consent resource should be deleted.
-The absence of a Consent resource implies patient dissent.

-If consent is removed, then all previous adjustment records must be deleted, including the patient flag and all adjustment flags and conditions.
+If consent is revoked, then the Consent resource should be updated to reflect this and marked as inactive.
+Any previous adjustment records that were recorded must be removed, including the patient flag and all adjustment flags and conditions.

 <div style="text-align: left;">